acushlakoncept/crown-clothing/README.md

-# CAR RENTALS APP - FINAL CAPSTONE PROJECT
+# CROWN CLOTHINGS E-COMMERCE APP

 In this project, I developed an E-commerce application with React, Redux, Stripe and Firebase.